logicmonitor/lm-powershell-module/Documentation/Get-LMAlert.md

 ```

 ### -Id
-Specifies the ID of a specific alert to retrieve.
+The specific alert ID to retrieve.
+This parameter is part of a mutually exclusive parameter set.

 ```yaml
 Type: String